-Ramadan Mubarak….
-Happy Ramadan.
+Ramadan Mubarak… Happy Ramadan.

 This evening, Ramadan begins.
 It is the most important spiritual time for the 1.8 billion Muslims around the world.

-In Islam, Ramadan is the month in which the first verses of the Quran, were revealed to Prophet Muhammad.
+In Islam, Ramadan is the month in which the first verses of the Quran, were revealed to the Prophet Muhammad.
 In observance, many Muslims fast by abstaining from food, drink, smoking, and sex, from pre-sunrise to sunset.
 This fasting achieves greater “taqwa” or “consciousness to God.”

 As Diabetes Care and Education specialists, we have the chance to provide tools for those who fast while keeping diabetes in mind.